apache/parquet-format/README.md

 Parquet stores min/max statistics at several levels (such as Column Chunk, Column Index, and Data Page).
 These statistics are according to a sort order, which is defined for each column in the file footer.
-Parquet supports common sort orders for logical and primitve types.
+Parquet supports common sort orders for logical and primitve types and also special orders for types where the common sort order is not unambiguously defined (e.g., NaN ordering for floating point types).
 The details are documented in the [Thrift definition](src/main/thrift/parquet.thrift) in the `ColumnOrder` union.

 ## Nested Encoding